MTDeep: Boosting the Security of Deep Neural Nets Against Adversarial Attacks with Moving Target Defense: Conclusion

-In this paper, we introduced MTDeep, a framework inspired by Moving Target Defense (MTD) in cyber security, as `security-as-a-service' to help boost the security of existing classification systems based on Deep Neural Networks (DNNs).
-We defined the concept of differential immunity for an ensemble of networks, exploiting it to design switching strategies for MTDeep.
-In essence, we construct a Repeated Bayesian Game for capturing the interaction between MTDeep and its users, showing that the Stackelberg equilibrium of our game provides the optimal switching strategy for MTDeep that tries to reduce the misclassification on adversarially modified images while maintaining high classification accuracy for the legitimate users of the system.
-We show that this formulation is necessary when using MTDeep because naive switching strategies with an ensemble can lead to more vulnerable systems than using single networks.
-We empirically show the effectiveness of MTDeep against selected attacks for the MNIST and Imagenet datasets.
-Lastly, we demonstrate that using MTDeep with existing defense mechanisms for DNNs provide higher security guarantees those using the defense mechanisms by themselves.
+In this paper, we introduced MTDeep -- a framework inspired by Moving Target Defense in cybersecurity -- as `security-as-a-service' to help boost the security of existing classification systems based on Deep Neural Networks (DNNs).
+We modeled the interaction between MTDeep and the users as a Bayesian Stackelberg Game, whose equilibrium gives the optimal solution to the multi-objective problem of reducing the misclassification rates on adversarially modified images while maintaining high classification accuracy on the non-perturbed images.
+We empirically showed the effectiveness of MTDeep against various classes of attacks for the MNIST, the Fashion-MNIST and the ImageNet data-sets.
+Lastly, we demonstrated how using MTDeep with existing defense mechanisms for DNNs result in more robust classifiers and highlighted the importance of developing ensembles with higher differential immunity.

-In our experiments, the differential immunity of the ensemble of networks turns out to be the limiting factor in increasing the robustness of MTDeep against adversarial attacks.
-Thus, this work not only demonstrates the relevance of MTD in the context of transferability of attacks, but also brings to the table the open research problem of developing networks with high differential immunity.
-Given that MTD boosts the security of DNN based systems, we are exploring directions to incorporate the differential immunity measure into a trainable loss function such that we can train ensembles that have high differential immunity.

-\paragraph{Acknowledgments} This research is supported in part by the NASA grant NNX17AD06G and the ONR grants N00014161-2892, N00014-13-1-0176, N00014-13-1-0519, N00014-15-1-2027.
-The second author is also supported in part by the IBM Ph.D.
-Fellowship 2017-18.